 Conflict as Mission

-I am hearing a lot of commentary in the face of the restrictions that have come with COVID-19 pandemic about how the church, how can we, be the salt and light of the earth through this time and reach out with the gospel?
-I am glad to be hearing this.
+When the world went into lock down through the COVID-19 pandemic I heard a lot about how the church, how we, could be the salt and light of the earth through this time and reach out with the gospel?
+I was glad to hear this.

-I have heard many good suggestions from praying for each of your neighbours as you do your daily walk around the block to organising open door or front yard dinners for neighbours to socialise and connect whilst remaining at home.
-Into this mix of suggestions, I would like to offer another, do conflict well!
+At the time there were many excellent suggestions from praying for each of your neighbours as you do your daily walk around the block to organising open door or front yard dinners for neighbours to socialise and connect whilst remaining at home.

 Tensions at home as opportunities for God to work

-With increased time at home with family or flat mates and restrictions to activities that you maybe use to unwind and refresh it is highly likely that frustrations will spill over into our relationships.
+The lock downs brought with them increased time at home with family or flat mates and restrictions to activities that people used to unwind and refresh contributing to the high likelihood that frustrations spilt over into our relationships.

 Have you ever considered the idea that God wants to use these moments to make himself known?
 That he wants to use your conflict for his glory and your joy!
 In fact, conflict may be the very vehicle through which God will answer your prayers for those who you are seeking to reach and serve with the love of Jesus.